MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: Method

-\textbf{MVSFormer-P.} We use DINO as the backbone of MVSFormer-P. Furthermore, attention maps of [\emph{CLS}] token as in Fig.~\ref{fig:dino_att} are utilized to strengthen the feature learning.
+\textbf{MVSFormer-P with frozen DINO.} We also explore learning MVSFormer based on plain-ViT with vanilla attention, \emph{i.e.}, MVSFormer-P. Although plain ViTs suffer from heavy computations for the high-resolution MVS learning, we find that the self-supervised ViT -- DINO enjoys good properties to improve the feature representation with even frozen ViT backbones.
+Particularly, attention maps of [\emph{CLS}] token from the last layer of DINO as in Fig.~\ref{fig:dino_att} are utilized to strengthen the feature learning.
 Since MVS is a feature matching task essentially, the priors of object or scene segmentations are useful to avoid confused depth predictions of foreground and background.
 As inputs to ViT have been halved yet, after the patch-wise embedding with kernel and stride size 16, DINO performs the attention-based learning for feature maps with the resolution of $(\frac{H}{32},\frac{W}{32})$.
-To better utilize the good segmentation property of DINO, we use a trainable Gated Linear Unit (GLU)~\cite{shazeer2020glu} to reduce the dimension of DINO features $\mathbf{F}_{dino}$ as shown in Fig.~\ref{fig:overview}(a).
+To better utilize the good segmentation property of DINO, we use a trainable Gated Linear Unit (GLU)~\citep{shazeer2020glu} to reduce the dimension of DINO features $\mathbf{F}_{dino}$.
 We assume that $\mathbf{A}\in\mathbb{R}^{\frac{H}{32}\times\frac{W}{32}\times h}$ indicates attention maps of the [\emph{CLS}] token with $h$ attention heads from the last layer of DINO. $\mathbf{\hat{A}}\in\mathbb{R}^{\frac{H}{32}\times\frac{W}{32}\times 1}$ is averaged along $h$ heads from $\mathbf{A}$.
 Thus GLU can be written as

-where $\mathrm{Swish}(x)=x\cdot \mathrm{sigmoid}(x)$~\cite{ramachandran2017searching}; $\odot$ means the element-wise multiplication; $[\cdot;\cdot]$ indicates the concat operation; $C_p$ is the reduced channel of DINO.
+where $\mathrm{Swish}(x)=x\cdot \mathrm{sigmoid}(x)$~\citep{ramachandran2017searching}; $\odot$ means the element-wise multiplication; $[\cdot;\cdot]$ indicates the concat operation; $C_p$ is the reduced channel of DINO.
 GLU helps to protect important features benefited from the segmentation attention maps during the dimension reduction, which can effectively improve the MVS performance.
 Then we use two transpose convolutions to upsample $\tilde{\mathbf{F}}^{(p)}$ to $\mathbf{F}^{(p)}\in\mathbb{R}^{\frac{H}{8}\times\frac{W}{8}\times C}$ for the feature addition to the FPN encoder with channels $C$.
-Although the plain-ViT based DINO suffers from heavy memory and computation costs, we find that MVSFormer-P can work well with even freezed DINO of trainable GLU and upsample convolutions.
-Therefore, MVSFormer-P only demands a little more memory cost compared with the vanilla MVS FPN training.
+Although the plain-ViT based DINO suffers from heavy memory and computation costs, we find that MVSFormer-P can still work well with trainable GLU and upsample convolutions when DINO is frozen.
+Therefore, the alternative MVSFormer-P only demands a little more memory cost compared with the vanilla MVS FPN training; and achieves competitive results as the full trainable MVSFormer.